 Successful candidates will also exhibit excellent communication skills because the GC’s job involves a fair amount of communication, both up-the-ladder and horizontally, to heads of other functions.
 They will be visionary leaders, objective thinkers, fast learners, and honest operators.

 Honesty and tact are particularly critical in the role because the GC will frequently be in positions where they have to share unwanted or unfavorable advice.
 Communicating honestly and tactfully will enable constructive dialogue and help focus energies on solutions rather than problems or blame-slinging.

-Our hands-on executive recruiters have experience working with private, public, pre-IPO, and non-profit organizations.
+Our hands-on legal executive recruiters have experience working with private, public, pre-IPO, and non-profit organizations.
 Clients are typically $50 million in revenue to Fortune 1000’s or have assets between $500 million to $15 billion.
 Successful placements span the entire C-Suite – CEO, Chief Operating Officer, Chief Financial Officer, Chief Legal Officer (CLO), and include vice president, general counsel, and other director-level leadership roles.

 Read more of our industry-leading executive search resources to see why Cowen Partners is a top legal executive search firm in New York City, Chicago, Seattle, Atlanta, Dallas, Los Angeles, and beyond:

 Cowen Partners is proud to provide the highest quality executive recruitment services to all major and minor industries, including (but not limited to):